 - In the next week.
 Find out as much information as you can about the dog, including who the owner is, if the dog was properly restrained, if the dog was provoked, and if the dog is up to date on rabies shots and all necessary vaccinations.

 After you have done these things, it is a good idea to speak to an attorney about your injury case.
 You may be able to get compensation for your time off work, your injuries, and any long-term consequences a dog attack may cause.
-Call us today, or fill out the form on this page to make an appointment in our Rhode Island personal injury law office.
+Call us today at 401-946-3200 or fill out our online contact form on this page to make an appointment in our Rhode Island personal injury law office.